Ringworm also affect dogs like humans. Because of its name, some pet owners might think that a worm causes it.

 Early intervention can prevent the spread of the infection to other pets and humans and can reduce the danger and duration of the disease.

-If you notice any of the symptoms given above, its important to consult a veterinarian for a proper diagnosis.
+If you notice any of the symptoms given above, it‘s important to consult a veterinarian for a proper diagnosis.

 Ringworm can sometimes be mistaken for other skin conditions, such as allergies or bacterial infections, so professional confirmation is essential.